ami-onodera/ami-onodera/README.md

 I am currently a Junior Front End Developer at [**iSPORTISTICS**](https://www.isportistics.com)

-I am also a student at [**42 Wolfsburg**](https://42wolfsburg.de/en/), at the school's very first batch of students, that started in May of 2021.
+I'm also a student at [**42 Wolfsburg**](https://42wolfsburg.de/en/), at the school's very first batch of students, that started in May of 2021.

-I am also learning React and taking the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) _React_ course at the **ReDi School of Digital Integration**.
+In addition to that, I am also learning React and taking the [Front-end Web Development](https://www.redi-school.org/berlin-career-program) _React_ course at the **ReDi School of Digital Integration**.

 _**I am open to opportunities as a Junior developer in Berlin area or remote! 🙌**_